 Fascination (Bowie/Vandross): a revamp of Luther Vandross' 'Funky Music', released on Young Americans.
 A remixed version (with a strong reverb section near the intro) first appeared on Sound + Vision II and later replaced the original on the Rykodisc reissue of Young Americans.

 Fashion (Bowie): in edited form (3'23" vs 4'41"), 'Fashion' was released as the second single (RCA BOW 7) from Scary Monsters.
 The single edit is included on The Singles 1969 To 1993, Best Of Bowie and Re:Call 3; Nothing Has Changed contains a failed attempt at a remake of the single edit.
+'Fashion' was used for closing ceremony of the 2012 Olympics in London.
+This remixed version, adding military-style drumming, was included on A Symphony Of British Music—Music For The Closing Ceremony Of The London 2012 Olympic Games (Decca 5340326).
 The 3'24" video can be found on The Video Collection and the Best Of Bowie DVD.
 In 2002, Solaris released a 12" of the track 'Shout', based on samples from 'Fashion'.
 Played live on most tours, including special dates such as the Fashion Awards (New York, Madison Square Garden, 24-09-96; released on Divine Symmetry (DB1)) and, in a duet with Frank Black, on the 50th birthday concert (50th Birthday Bash (BPCD 973282-1/2)).
 Live versions are officially released on the Serious Moonlight and Glass Spider DVDs.